beckert26/bdem7v/Assignments/sprint-five/GOALS.md

 profile picture.
 I also added a youtube clip of the ending scenes of one of my favorite movies Whiplash.
 The overall goal of my application is mostly for self-learning purpose, but also the application displays a video.
 <br>
-Overal I hope to make a website that saves users favorite clips based on who signed in and display those clips.
+Overal I hope to make a website that allows users to insert links of their favorite videos and then it will output these clips.